Navy10021/falcon/README.md

 [![UnitTypes](https://img.shields.io/badge/UnitType-42-F59E0B?style=flat-square)](ontology/combat_schema.py)
 [![CI](https://img.shields.io/badge/CI-GitHub_Actions-16A34A?style=flat-square)](https://github.com)

-*“We do not increase the number of troops.
+#### Core Values : *“We do not increase the number of troops.
 Instead, we redesign the probabilities of the battlefield.”*

 </div>